 Credit risk refers to the risk that a counter party will default on its contractual obligations resulting in a financial loss to the Group and arises principally from the Group's receivables from customers and cash deposits.
-The Group's 2019 trade receivables are deposits and amounts due from State government departments and major Oil & Gas companies in Australia.
-There were past due receivables from Kiliwani Joint operations at 30 June 2018.
+The Group's 2020 trade receivables are deposits and amounts due from State government departments and major Oil & Gas companies in Australia.
 The Group exited the joint operations during the year and these receivables have now been adjusted against related payables, and balance fully impaired.